David Hurles: Early years

-many covers and centerfolds for Fritscher's zine Man2Man Quarterly (1980-1982), whose mailing address was Hurles' San Francisco apartment.
-Subsequently, Hurles' photos have appeared in dozens of gay magazines.
-He moved to Los Angeles shortly.
+many covers and centerfolds for Fritscher's zine Man2Man Quarterly (1980–1982), whose mailing address was Hurles' San Francisco apartment.
+Subsequently, Hurles' photos appeared in dozens of gay magazines.
+He moved to Los Angeles shortly thereafter.

 Old Reliable

 In 1990, Hurles issued a catalogue of his Old Reliable material, a guide to nearly five hundred men and the hundreds of original Old Reliable Video Tapes, as well as the audio cassettes and photos in which the men appear (56 pp.).
 In 1995, a second volume was published, taking up where the first one left off, also "a guide to nearly 500 men" (64 pp.).

 Models were recruited among ex-convicts and drug addicts.
 As put by admirer John Waters, "David likes psychos.
 Nude ones.
 Money-hungry drug addicts with big dicks.
 Rage-filled robbers without rubbers.
 And of course, convicts."
 Many of them were dangerous—he wanted them to be, that was a key part of their attractiveness for him—but part of David's skill, which no one since has duplicated, was being able to manage them so that they would perform as instructed and not attack him.
 However, Hurles also said: "There have been several thousand models.
 When they are not in prison, or very married, it has been my practice to stay in touch with many of them, often over decades.
 They are my friends."
 On another occasion he said that one of the hardest parts of his job was not getting caught up in the miserable lives of his models.

 Although he did not publicize it, sometimes Hurles' models were more mainstream gay pornographic actors.
 Scott O'Hara made a tape for him, as did Peter O'Brien.